The Cyan Language: Grammar Methods

-Another example of domain specific language implemented using grammar method uses commands given to a radio-controlled car (a toy).
-The car obeys commands related to movement such as to turn left (a certain number of degrees) right, increase speed, decrease speed, move n centimeters, turn on, and off.
-Assuming the existence of a prototype {\tt CarRC} with an appropriate grammar method, one could write \begin{cyan} CarRC on: left: 30 move: 100 right: 20;
+end \end{cyan} The car obeys commands related to movement such as to turn left, turn right, move n centimeters, turn on, and off.
+The method does nothing but in a real setting it could, for example, send commands to a real remote controlled car: